husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 Open the hConfig app on your smartphone and follow the wizard that will show you how to connect CORE2 to your Wi-Fi network and your Husarion cloud account.
 After you select the Wi-Fi network for your CORE2 in the hConfig app, you can proceed to the next steps.

+<b>For Android users: turn off mobile internet on your smartphone while using hConfig app </b>

 hConfig app will ask you to add a new device.
 Open https://cloud.husarion.com in your browser and sign in.

 ![image](/assets/img/howToStart/1_signin.png)